cameronleej/nba-stats-project/README.md

 # nba-stats-project
-This project is an application to use, update, and analyze NBA player stats from a GUI built in python.
+This project is an application to create, update, delete, and analyze NBA player stats stored in an SQLite Database from a terminal client written in Python.